coolguy284/node-hash-backup/docs/format_v2.md

       compressedSize?: integer (compressed file size in bytes, property only exists if there is compression), compression?: object (property only exists if there is compression) {
         algorithm: string,
+        ... (
-        ... (optional params necessary to decompress, depends on the compression algorithm) }
+          optional params necessary to decompress, depends on the compression algorithm;
+          params used for compression are still included in this to know if further compression is needed when transmuting backup dir
+        )
+      }
     }
   }